 The cost of the measures in place as of July 21 is not negligible, the Office for Budget Responsibility estimates that CJRS and SEISS will represent an expenditure of 49.3 and 12.4 billion pounds respectively accruing to the equivalent to 3% of UK GDP in 2019 (Table 5).
 The most significant policies with respect to estimated cost are CJRS, SEISS, the Business Grant Schemes and Bounce Back Loan Schemes as presented in Table 5.
 All measures combined amount to cost equivalent to 9.6 % of UK GDP in 2019.

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) enacted at the end of March contained several important measures designed to mitigate the impacts of the pandemic on workers and businesses.
-To reduce employment costs for businesses, the CARES Act gave businesses a payroll tax credit and set up the Paycheck Protection Program, which provided forgivable loans to small and medium sized businesses if they did not lay off employees.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) enacted at the end of March 2020 contained several important measures designed to mitigate the impacts of the pandemic on workers and businesses.
+To reduce employment costs for businesses, the CARES Act gave businesses a payroll tax credit (the Employee Retention Tax Credit) and set up the Paycheck Protection Program, which provided forgivable loans to small and medium-sized businesses if they did not lay off employees.

-Additionally, the CARES Act contained several provisions designed to promote the use of short-time compensation (STC) or work sharing during the recession.
+Additionally, the CARES Act contained several provisions designed to promote the use of short-time compensation (STC) or work-sharing during the recession.
 At the start of the recession, only 26 states, which accounted for about 70 percent of the U.S. workforce, operated work-share programs.
-The law provided financial support to states without work sharing to develop one.
-Through the end of the year, the federal government will reimburse states for all STC benefits paid out.
-This means that state UI trust funds, which have been drained by the high level of regular unemployment insurance payments, will be unaffected by STC use and employers will not face higher future unemployment taxes if they use work sharing in lieu of layoffs.
-Importantly given the already high level of unemployment, employers have been permitted to use work sharing to bring furloughed workers back to work and even to hire new employees.
-Those on work share receive the flat weekly federal supplement to their unemployment benefit, irrespective of the percentage cut in hours.
-These generous STC benefits have made work sharing attractive to workers.
+The law provided financial support to states without work-sharing to develop one.
+The federal government reimbursed states for all STC benefits paid out.
+This meant that state UI trust funds, which were drained by the high level of regular unemployment insurance payments, were unaffected by STC use and employers did not face higher future unemployment taxes if they used work-sharing in lieu of layoffs.
+Importantly, given the already high level of unemployment, employers were permitted to use work-sharing to bring furloughed workers back to work and even to hire new employees.
+Those on work-share received the flat weekly federal supplement to their unemployment benefit, irrespective of the percentage cut in hours.
+These generous STC benefits made work-sharing attractive to workers.

-Another law enacted by the U.S. Congress in March mandated that small and medium sized businesses offer their employees paid leave under certain circumstances.
+Another law enacted by the U.S. Congress in March 2020 mandated that small and medium-sized businesses offer their employees paid leave under certain circumstances.
 The Families First Coronavirus Response Act was a response to the fact that, even if workers are not laid off from their job, some are unable to work for reasons related to Covid-19.
 Workers may themselves be sick with the virus or may have to care for family members who are sick.
 Additionally, many daycares and schools closed or, in the case of schools, moved to remote learning, leaving many parents without affordable childcare options.
-In response to these problems, the Act requires small and medium sized employers to provide paid sick leave (up to two weeks with full pay ) and paid family and medical leave (up to 10 weeks at two-thirds workers’ regular pay) to employees who must miss work for reasons related to the coronavirus outbreak.
-Although most large employers offer paid sick leave and family and medical leave, this act does not mandate coverage by employers with over 500 workers, and some have argued this omission represents a major gap in coverage.
-As is the case with the CARES Act, however, the provisions of the Families First Act will expire at the end of December.
+In response to these problems, the Act required small and medium-sized employers to provide paid sick leave (up to two weeks with full pay) and paid family and medical leave (up to 10 weeks at two-thirds workers’ regular pay) to employees who missed work for reasons related to the coronavirus outbreak.
+Although most large employers offer paid sick leave and family and medical leave, this act did not mandate coverage by employers with over 500 workers, and some argued this omission represented a major gap in coverage.